What Is Key Person Life Insurance?

-ABC, Inc. is an established company listed as an S-Corporation that provides IT services to small and medium size business.
-Joe founded the company 10 years ago and has grown the original staff of three employees to over 40.
+ABC, Inc. is an established company listed as an S-Corporation.
+They provide IT services to small and medium size business.
+Joe founded the company 10 years ago.
+It has now grown from the original staff of three employees to over 40.

-As the company has grown over the years, additional leadership has emerged to meet the demands of its customers.
+As the company has grown additional leadership has emerged to meet the demands of its customers.
 Sally has been the lead on a number of programs that play a big role in the company’s future success.

-Not only has she proven her ability to get new offices running smoothly, but she’s also responsible for maintaining ABC’s employee training programs.
+She has proven her ability to get new offices running smoothly.
+She’s also responsible for maintaining ABC’s employee training programs.

 Aware of the value Sally adds to the company, Joe considers how the business would survive without her.
-Joe consults with his insurance agent about protecting the business by purchasing a key person life insurance policy on Sally’s life.
+Therefore, Joe consults with his insurance agent about protecting the business should something happen to her.
+He wants to purchase a key person life insurance policy on Sally’s life.

 Part of Sally’s job entails launching new store locations.
 In the event of Sally’s death a delayed store launch could cost the company $200,000- $400,000.
 A key person coverage amount of $400,000 would eliminate this loss.